Retirement

 Survival121817232127

-How much do you need to live in the UK?
+How much do you need for a basic life?

 Those numbers are quite a bit lower than the ‘minimum’ lifestyle based on the retirement living standards.